Address property

 Where the data is sent, in the form of an Internet address (a URL).
 The address should start with

-(The address can also start with http://
+(The address can also start with http://, but that means that

 the data is not secure and can be read by a third party while in transit.
 We